FOR A SAFER SPACE

 Trauma focused therapy

-- Provides skills and methods to help to better understand, cope, and manage feelings and thoughts related to traumatic events.
+- Provides skills and methods to help to better understand, cope, and manage feelings

 Trauma informed therapy**